ulmi/Where-is-my-Mind/pgsql_backup.md

 This recipe is 99% based on the [Scott Gilbertson \(Luxagraf\) post](https://luxagraf.net/src/automatic-offsite-postgresql-backups)

 ### What it does?
-+ Creates a compressed PgSQL daily backup, for every DB, if it as no change;
++ Creates a compressed PgSQL daily backup, for every DB, if it as changes;

 ### What it doesn't?
 * Coffee